maydayv7/dotfiles/.github/ISSUE_TEMPLATE/help-request.md

 ### Screenshots
 If applicable, add screenshots to help explain your problem

+### Additional context
+Add any other context about the problem

 ### Metadata
 Please run `nix-shell -p nix-info --run "nix-info -m"` and paste the result.